 Bob is survived by his wife, Natalie, his daughters, Pamela (John) Swanes, and Robin (Peter) Struyvenberg; and son, Robert Jenkins; his 6 grandchildren,6 great-grandchildren and a sister, Violet (Jenkins) York.

-A celebration of life will be held for family and friends later this spring.
 In lieu of flowers, please consider a donation to a charity of your choice.